lapis42/srtgo/README.md

 ```

 ## Acknowledgments
-- This project heavily depends on [SRT](https://github.com/ryanking13/SRT) by ryanking13 and [korail2](https://github.com/carpedm20/korail2) by carpedm20.
+- This project includes code from [SRT](https://github.com/ryanking13/SRT) by ryanking13, licensed under the MIT License, and [korail2](https://github.com/carpedm20/korail2) by carpedm20, licensed under the BSD License.
-- The recent changes also rely on [SRT](https://github.com/Monsteel/SRT) by Monsteel.